sriramiyer/ydn-docs/yql-quickstart.rst

 3. Run the Example Query
 ------------------------

 Select the desired output format (XML or JSON) and click the "Test" button.
 This returns all fields of the *local.search* table.
 The filters in the WHERE clause restrict the output prouced by the table.
+Observe the output of the query, and note the various fields returned in the response.

 4. Tweak the example Query
 --------------------------

 Here are some things you can do to get a feel of YQL and the *local.search* table:

-	a.
+	#.
 Replace the "sushi" in the original query to "pizza" and see how the output changes.
-	b.
+	#.
 Replace the \* in the original query with ``Title, Address, City`` and see how the output changes.
-	c.
+	#.
 Add ``limit 5`` to the original query and see how the number of results returned is restricted to 5.
-	d.
+	#.
 Add ``| sort (field="Rating.AverageRating")`` to the original query and see how the results with lowest ratings are shown on top.
+	#.
+Copy the "REST QUERY" at the bottom of the page and paste it into a new browser window - this is the way that almost all applications invoke YQL directly.

 5. Explore
 ----------